top of page

 Hyphen Nation

-• Sep 28
+• Sep 28, 2025

 • 7 min read

 I always have been and always will be Irish-American.
 My friends growing up on Long Island were all hyphenated-something or other; all second- or third-generation Americans of European or Asian descent but we were never, nor have we become since, “European-American” or “Asian-American” or any other hyphenated version of ourselves.
-I was “Irish”.
+I'm American.
+But in the neighborhood, I was “Irish”.
 Around the corner, the kids were “Chinese”.
 The kids a few doors down were “Italian”.
 Across the street, left to right; Italian, Irish, German, Irish, Polish, Irish, German.
 Yeah, we were all American, but we referred to ourselves by our heritage.
 We just did.
 We were the Long Island Little Rascals.
 We were friends first.
 Our heritages came last, yet that’s what we called ourselves.
+Whatever.

 Somewhere, though, far along the line since our youth, someone insisted we hyphenate.
 And the Chinese kids would now be Asian.
 Not Chinese-American.
 Asian-American.
 It seems ok now to drop the hyphen and the American and call them just Asian.
 How’d that happen?
-I’ll tell you how.
+I’m glad you asked.
 Miserable white majorities, deathly afraid of getting something wrong in their self-imposed social equity silos, outed themselves as bigots unable to distinguish between common immigrant groups.
 Ergo, all Chinese, Japanese, Korean (North and South, I assume), Vietnamese (North and South, I assume), Taiwanese, Cambodian, and maybe Thai neighbors became the Asian bloc.
 That’s what they mean when they say, “Asian”.
 They mean they can’t tell those people apart.
 It’s a judgement and a label based on appearance — some would call that bigotry — but using a geographic word so it seems rooted in something smart.
 Because it’s easy.
 Of course, anyone with an inkling of curiosity and a map knows that the good people of India, Kazakhstan, Russia, Mongolia, Sri Lanka, Saudi Arabia, Brunei, Maldives and over a dozen additional nations are also Asian.
 But that would mean more, not fewer, minority groups to identify and contend with.
 Can’t have that.
 It would also mean having to make the effort to distinguish among the Asian continent’s six different regions — Southeast, East, South, West, Central, and North — making the hyphenated descriptors quite unwieldy.
 But maybe the rule is if you look different enough, you get to escape the bloc descriptor?
 I dunno.
 I didn't make the idiotic, hypocritical decree.
 I only point at it.
 And snicker.
 Jackasses.

 It was 1985-86 (I think) in college where I first heard the odd term, “African-American.”
 Odd in that it was different than what we were used to.
 You know, the definition of the word “Odd”.
 Odd in that it was unusual and new to me.
 Nothing odd about the people.
 Don’t you dare.

 Even stranger, now over 30 years since, we see the re-emergence of color codes to group us.
 It’s a jumble of contradictory protocols amongst our divide-and-conquer rule-writers.
-From TV talking heads to job applications and beyond, it seems now to be an even split between “African-American” and “Black” and even “Black and Brown” for us to choose from.
+From TV talking heads to job applications and beyond, it seems now to be an even split between “African-American” and “Black” and even “Black or Brown” for us to choose from.
 And it gets worse.
 In the first half of the twentieth century, it was horrible to be called “colored” yet today, we’re taught to group anyone with elevated melanin as “of color” and it’s somehow…better?
 It means literally the same thing.
 Again, I don’t make the rules.
 I just live in fear of breaking them.
 So, I’ve never said either.
 Because I'm not playing those games.

 I’ll stick with my Irish hyphenation, thank you very much.
 Ancestral nation and American.
 Not necessarily in that order.
 Call it a fierce loyalty or whatever you like but being raised by first-generation parents born to hardscrabble immigrant parents, my upbringing was solidly rooted in, well, their roots.
 It follows that my Mom and Dad listening to the Irish tunes (a.k.a. the diddily-diddilies) every Sunday on WFUV and taking us visiting their Bronx cousins where the tales and tunes lived even larger would have an effect.
 It made me Irish.
 Just as the other kids were made Italian and Chinese and whatever else came before their hyphen by their folks and families.
 It’s a specific heritage.
 “African” and “Asian” and “European” miss the mark while trying to make a point.
 Ironic.